WRAPUP 3-Credit Suisse, Taulia act to deal with Greensill insolvency fallout | Business

 Switzerland's second-largest bank has hired the external firms in order to expedite the process of returning liquidation proceeds from the funds to investors, the source told Reuters.
 Credit Suisse has so far made $3.05 billion worth of payments to investors.
 It has said further liquidation proceeds will be paid out "as soon as practicable".

 There are questions over the insurance contracts that underpinned Greensill's securities, which were meant to protect investors in the event of a default.
-Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes, said that it was investigating the validity of those policies, which it inherited when it bought Insurance Australia Group in 2019.
+Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes through an Australian unit, said that it was investigating the validity of those policies, which it inherited when it bought the unit from Insurance Australia Group in 2019.

 A source familiar with the situation said the policies were directly linked to the $10 billion Credit Suisse funds.
 Credit Suisse said in a note to investors on Tuesday it had not been informed of any insurance cancellation "until very recently," and that existing policies from Insurance Australia had remained unchanged.